ComputeHalacha/JewishCalendar/README.md

 1. ***Jewish Calendar .NET Library*** -  A .NET code library for integrating Jewish calendar capabilities into any .NET application, app or site.
 1. ***jCal.js*** - A javascript stand-alone library to add full Jewish Date functionality to any Javascript code.
+1. ***LuachPython*** - A Python stand-alone library to add full Jewish Date functionality to any Python code.
 1. ***Luach Project***  - A Luach Windows applications
 1. ***Luach Project Mobile App***  - A Luach Mobile application